 GPS tracking for fleet vehicles can help with unnecessary or excessive idling by tracking driver activities and keeping a log of hours of service (HOS) and how drivers are using their vehicles on the job.
 From here, it’s possible to spot bad habits such as excessive idling, giving you a chance to address the problem.

 Of course, not all idling is the result of bad driving habits.
 Sometimes, traffic jams occur that can trap drivers in place without giving them the freedom to simply kill the engine to save fuel.
 It’s possible to reduce engine idle time by finding alternative routes when your driver’s original path is blocked by heavy traffic, giving you the ability to reroute drivers away from clogged highways and onto routes that will keep them moving forward.

-You may find that, over time, the productivity improvements and reduction in idling can more than pay for the cost of a GPS tracking system.
-If you want an accurate measurement of how much fuel each of your vehicles consume when idling, some GPS units come with diagnostic systems that can monitor key engine performance statistics.
+You’ll find that, over time, the productivity improvements and reduction in idling can more than pay for the cost of a GPS tracking system (plus GPS tracking can monitor engine performance and help ensure each vehicle within your fleet is regularly maintained to avoid costly repairs).

 When you are able to improve the efficiency and productivity of your vehicle fleet through the integration of a high-quality fleet management system, you may be surprised how quickly you can see a return on your investment.
 This is true even when it comes to something that, at first look, may seem inconsequential, like engine idling.
 Over time, the benefits really add up!